stevegrunwell/technical-debt/slides/good-and-bad-technical-debt.md

 Note:

-Just like with personal finance, there's good and bad technical debt.
+- Just like personal finance, there's good and bad technical debt

-Good debt is the stuff you and your team understand: it's clear in what it does, hopefully it has some tests around it, and it's basically just the cost of doing business.
+- Good debt == stuff you and your team understand.

-This doesn't mean it's perfect code, but it's understood what it does.
+    - May not be perfect, but clear in its purpose and hopefully tested — the cost of doing business.

-The bad is where things get ugly, and we'll go through each of these: exceptions, black boxes, and spaghetti code.
+- Bad debt (examples to follow)